dellemcsql/dso/README.md

 # dso (Database Solution Optimizer)
-An CLI utility to automate best practices settings and reporting for database solution
+An CLI utility to automate best practices settings and reporting for SQL Server and Oracle database solution